 We have spent two and a half days in Seville during our Andalusia road trip with a toddler.
-With countless dining options available, the question of where to eat in Seville is a real dilemma.
+With countless dining options available and many traditional Spanish foods to try, the question of where to eat in Seville is a real dilemma.
 We hoped to write this guide for a while now, but what helped us decide was our collaborator’s Irina recent trip to Andalusia’s main city.
 With her characteristic enthusiasm and love of life, Irina collected and validated several more suggestions for where to eat in Seville.
 Finally, we have asked other world travelers to bring their contributions to what we hope to be a comprehensive list of suggestions of where to eat in Seville for every taste and budget!

 Please note that this article contains a few friendly affiliate links.
 Shall you make a purchase through any of them, we get a small commission at no extra cost for you!